-The fair value measurements of the power stations, transmission systems and strategic inventory have been categorised as Level 3 fair values based on observable market sales data.
+The fair value measurements of the power stations, transmission systems and strategic inventory have been categorised as Level 3 fair values based on based on significant unobservable data.

 The fair value measurements for the aircraft fleet have been categorised as Level 2 fair values based on the market price in active markets for similar assets.